Maddy Osman avatar

 How WordPress manages the images you upload

 As already mentioned, the image size is important with WordPress.
-If you choose the wrong size, your images will look blurry.
+If you choose the wrong size, your images will look blurred.
 Worse still, if your images are too large, they can slow down your website.

 WordPress image sizes